 The company notes the airbag will deploy “consistently and continuously” even if small tears or punctures “result from colliding with hard objects like trees and rocks” during a slide.

 Climbing harness technology is used to secure the airbag pack to the body.
-The Voltair comes in two sizes and has the requisite compartments for snow safety equipment like shovels and probes.
+The Voltair comes in two sizes (20L and 30L) and has the requisite compartments for snow safety equipment like shovels and probes.